 Right when you hear a clicking noise, it means the IO shield has been installed in the right way.

 Once you’re done with all the steps above, you need to check if the plate has been installed in the right way or not.
 When the bumps are visible off of the other side of the casing (inside), you should know that the installation of the IO shield has been successful

 What is an IO shield/plate?

 I/O shields are often commonly referred to as I/O plates.
 It stands for the Input/Output shields/plates.
-Of course, most of us know some components of a computer, the ins, and outs.
+Of course, most of us know some components of a computer, the ins, and the outs.
 But do we know all of them?
 Maybe not.

 I/O shields are the removable plates that protect the motherboard and the back of the computer.
-The metal plate used in the back of the computer casing, behind the motherboard.
+The metal plate is used in the back of the computer casing, behind the motherboard.
 Ring any bell?
 Yes, that exact plate is called the I/O plate.